Wogrim/Git-CLI/readme.md

 OR
 `git checkout -b branchname basebranch`

-if you have uncommitted changes to a file which you want to revert (so you can do other things),
+if you have uncommitted changes to a file which you want to undo:
-`git revert .`
+`git checkout HEAD -- filename`

 ## merging local branches